uniba-dsg/betsy-docker/README.md

-	setup # creates the betsy image with betsy installed and compiled betsy ARGS # executes betsy ARGS on `setup-betsy`
+	setup # creates the betsy image with betsy installed and compiled betsy ARGS # executes betsy ARGS on `setup-betsy` docker-remove-all-stopped-containers # removes all stopped containers to free disk space

+	# Examples
+	betsy bpel ode__1_3_6 sequence
+	betsy engine ode__1_3_6 install

 	# generates Dockerfiles and start scripts for all engines
 	ruby generate-dockerfile-per-engine.rb

-	# Example
-	setup-ode1_3_6 # creates the betsy-ode image with Apache ODE 1.3.5 already installed with betsy betsy-ode1_3_6 PROCESS # executes a single PROCESS on `setup-ode`
+	# generated files from the generate-dockerfile-per-engine.rb script
+	setup-all # sets up all docker images setup-ENGINE # sets up the docker image for ENGINE betsy-ENGINE # allows to test ENGINE

 	# Examples
-	betsy bpel ode__1_3_6 sequence
-	betsy engine ode__1_3_6 install
-	betsy-ode1_3_6 sequence
+	setup-ode1_3_6 # creates the betsy-ode image with Apache ODE 1.3.6 already installed with betsy betsy-ode1_3_6 sequence # executes the process sequence on engine ode1_3_6

 ### Output